 Areas of counselling I deal with

-I can offer both short-term and open-ended work, online, telephone, and face-to-face.
+I can offer both short-term and open-ended work, online and telephone.